-Camelot Society believes in serving people through the different stages of their lives and whenever possible our commitment to an individual is lifelong.
+Camelot Society believes in serving people throughout the different stages of their lives and whenever possible our commitment to an individual is lifelong.

-Intermediate Care Facilities for Individuals with Intellectual Disablities (ICF/IID Group Homes), are programs that serve up to six individuals all living in one home.
-In Washington state, these group homes are considered Boarding Homes under DSHS.
-The levels of support differ based on the individuals, but all group homes are located throughout North King County, more specifically in Woodinville and Duvall.
+Group Training Homes (GTH), are programs that serve up to seven individuals all living in one home.
+The levels of support differs based on the individuals.
+Our two GTHs are located in North King County, more specifically in Woodinville.

-These group homes have had continual success for the past forty years.
-The individuals living in these four group home have made incredible progress and some have moved on to the Supported Living Program and others are continuously working toward more independent lives.
+These group homes have had continual success for the past fifty years.
+The individuals living in these two group home have made incredible progress and some have moved on to the Supported Living Program and others are continuously working toward more independent lives.

-Currently, there are ten Supported Living sites located in Bothell, Kirkland, Duvall, Lake City, Shoreline, Woodinville, Lynnwood, and Bellevue.
+Currently, there are 13 Supported Living sites located in Bellevue, Bothell, Kirkland, Lake City, Lynnwood, Redmond, Shoreline, and Woodinville.
 Over half of the residents in the SL Program have Prader-Willi Syndrome.